julienfdev/nodeYT-subscriber-counter/README.md

         String ssid = "WIFI_SSID_TO_CONNECT_TO";
         String wifiPass = "WPA||WPA2__KEY";
         long refreshMillis = ;            // Refresh time in milliseconds
+        int timezone = ; // Your Timezone eg : 1 for GMT+1 and -7 for GMT-7
         const char trustRoot[] PROGMEM = R"EOF(
                 -----BEGIN CERTIFICATE-----
                 THE_GOOGLE_API_CERTIFICATE